liezzzlll/liezzzlll/poetry.md

 I started to feel your distance the more I loved myself

 In pursuit of freedom from the love that also caused you pain\
-You discarded me for the value you've placed in money and fame
+You discarded me for the value you've placed on money and fame

 We now only exist in dreams & faded memories\
 I don't regret how you loved and left me